-As part of the commitment to the improvement of access to information resources and technologies to those with disabilities, the California State University system launched the Accessible Technology Initiative (ATI) in January, 2006.
-This commitment is articulated in the January, 2005 Executive Order 926, the CSU Board of Trustees Policy on Disability Support and Accommodations.
+As part of the commitment to the improvement of access to electronic and information technologies (E&IT) to those with disabilities, the California State University system launched the Accessible Technology Initiative (ATI) in January, 2006.
+This commitment is upheld by the ATI Steering Committee and articulated in the May, 2018 Executive Order 1111, the CSU Board of Trustees Policy on Disability Support and Accommodations.

 "It is the policy of the CSU to make information technology resources and services accessible to all CSU students, faculty, staff and the general public regardless of disability."